ni/nimble/specs/nimble-blazor/README.md

 ### Documentation

-We should provide documentation on the various ways clients can provide access to the nimble web components in their Blazor application.
+- We should provide documentation on the various ways clients can provide access to the nimble web components in their Blazor application.
+- Explain the way clients will have to provide CSS for their Blazor components when in a parent component (i.e. must provide the `::deep` pseudo-selector).

 ## Alternative Implementations / Designs